condense9/hark-lang/guide/src/why.md

-# Why Teal?
+# Why Hark?

-Teal is not a replacement for your favourite mainstream language.
+Hark is not a replacement for your favourite mainstream language.
 It does something new: eliminates the *need* to write infrastructure.

 Serverless applications are inherently distributed, and building distributed systems by hand is hard.
 It's much easier to think about them as monolithic applications which are then *compiled into* distributed applications.

-Teal lets you do that.
+Hark lets you do that.
 Some benefits:

 - **Local testing**.
 Full local testing of the application *logic* (you still have to mock out third party services.